ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Nesting tables

-SInce version 28.x.x CKEditor 5 allows nesting tables inside other table's cells.
+Starting from version 27.1.0 CKEditor 5 allows nesting tables inside other table's cells.
 This may be used for creating advanced charts or layouts based on tables.
 The nested table can formatted just like a regular one.

-Test this feature by adding a table in the section that was left blank at the bottom of the main table.
+Test this feature by adding a table in the *"abandoned"* section that was left blank at the bottom of the main table.
 To nest a table, simply click in the selected cell and use the **"Insert table"** button in the toolbar to insert a new, nested table into an existing one.

 {@snippet features/table-nesting}

 <info-box>
-	If for some reason you want to disallow nesting tables in your editor, see the {@link features/table#disallowing-nesting-tables Disallowing nesting tables} section to learn how to disable this functionality.
+	If you would want to disallow nesting tables in your editor, see the {@link features/table#disallow-nesting-tables Disallow nesting tables} section to learn how to disable this functionality.
 </info-box>

 ## Table selection